Robust Nonparametric Regression for Compositional Data: the Simplicial--Real case: Real Data Analysis

 The estimators were computed using as bandwidth matrix $\bH= h \identidad_2$, where the parameter $h$ was selected using the robust $K-$fold cross--validation procedure, as described in Section \ref{sec:band-selec}, with $K=5$ for the local linear $M-$smoother.
 For the classical estimators based on the squared loss function defined in \citet{Marzio:etal:2015}, $L^2-$ $K-$fold cross--validation was considered.
 The set of candidates $\itH$ for the bandwidth parameter corresponds to a grid between 0.1 and 1 with step 0.1.
 The value 1 was selected since the maximum distance between points equal $1.66$ and more than 99\% of the distinct pair of points have distances lower or equal than 1.
 The grid was then refined around the obtained optimal bandwidth choosing a grid with step 0.02 around it.
 The obtained bandwidths equal 0.44 for the classical procedure and 0.22 for the robust one.
 It is worth mentioning that the classical procedure leads to a larger bandwidth possible due to the effect of some vertical outliers.

 The obtained estimators are displayed in Figure \ref{fig:estimators-ilr} in the ilr--space.
 The classical and robust estimators correspond to the red and blue surfaces, respectively.

-The robust estimators were also computed at the observed covariates in order to detect possible atypical observations by means of the boxplot of the residuals $\weps_i \, = \, y_i - \wm_{\rob} (\bx_i)$, $i=1, \dots, n$, where $\wm_{\rob}$ stands for the robust local linear smoother.
+The robust estimators were also computed at the observed covariates in order to detect possible atypical observations by means of the boxplot of the residuals $\werre_i \, = \, y_i - \wm_{\rob} (\bx_i)$, $i=1, \dots, n$, where $\wm_{\rob}$ stands for the robust local linear smoother.
 Figure \ref{fig:boxplot} displays the boxplot of the residuals which shows the presence of 17 atypical observations.
-Table \ref{tab:labe-atip} reports the observation number ($N_o$) and the label $L_o$ in the complete data set of the atypical observations detected.
-Those in bold correspond to patients classified as pre--diabetic by the physicians.
+Table \ref{tab:labe-atip} reports the observation number ($N_{\outlier}$) and the glycaemic index of the atypical observations detected.
+Going back to the records, it turned out that the patients whose observation number is presented in boldface in Table \ref{tab:labe-atip} may be classified as prediabetic according to American Diabetes Association using other characteristics such as the A1C criteria, see \citet{ADA:2020}.

 The classical estimators computed without these possible atypical observations are displayed in yellow in Figure \ref{fig:estimators-ilr-SO} in the ilr-space.
 The classical $K-$fold cross--validation bandwidth equals now 0.26 which is a value closer to the one obtained by the robust cross--validation with the whole data which was 0.22.
-Besides, Figure \ref{fig:estimators-tern} show the estimators in the ternary diagram.
+Besides, Figure \ref{fig:estimators-tern} shows the estimators in the ternary diagram.
 Again, the classical and robust estimators computed with the whole data set correspond to the red and blue surfaces, respectively, while the classical estimators computed without the atypical observations are displayed in yellow in the right panel.
 The selected grid points is displayed in dark gray within the ternary diagram.
 Note that the classical estimators computed without these potential outliers are very close to the robust ones.
 In other words, the robust estimator behaves similarly to the classical one if one were able to manually remove suspected outliers.

 \noi \textbf{Acknowledgements.}{This research was partially supported by Grants \textsc{pict} 2021-I-A-00260 from \textsc{anpcyt} and 20020170100022\textsc{ba} from the Universidad de Buenos Aires, Argentina and also by the Spanish Project from the Ministry of Science and Innovation (MCIU/ AEI /10.13039/501100011033) PID2020-116587GB-I00, Spain.}